1908 Springfield race riot: Casualties

+Over 100 whites were documented as being injured while participating in the attacks.
+It is unknown how many black people were injured as many fled, and also due to white city officials and most newspapers, opted not to record the injuries of black people who stayed or returned.
 Seven people were on record as being dead: two Black men and five Whites.
 However, there were several more unreported deaths, such as Louis Hanen, a white man who was struck in his chest, groin and chin, along with John Colwell, by a volley laid down by the militia near Twelfth and Madison.
 Hanen did not succumb to his injuries until November.
+In addition to Scott Burton and William Donnegan, there were also six unidentified black people killed.